 Landscape design and rain design

 Once you minimise your lawn space, you can start to hydrozone.
 This is the practice of grouping similar plants together according to their water requirements to reduce water use.
 We have a great hydrozoning example you can explore from our 2021 Lifestyle Garden Design Show.
-Once you have applied hydrozoning, you then also implement a rain design.
+Once you have applied hydrozoning, you could also implement a rain design.
 Think dredging shallow troughs to assist in water runoff and leading them towards trees for a clever hydration hack.

 Furthermore, also consider your terrain.
-Gardens with slopes will experience water runoff.
+Gardens with uncovered slopes will experience water runoff.
 Have plants with deeper, thicker roots on slopes to help retain ground integrity and avoid ground erosion.
 Plan to feature plants requiring less moisture at the peak of your landscape, and those with more water-intensive needs at lower points, letting the water naturally reach them.

 As for the right tools, various needs require the right method to deliver them.
 Sprinklers, while convenient, are not very efficient as most of their watering efforts are claimed by evaporation, with only 50 percent of water fulfilling your plant’s needs.
 As for hoses, try to find nozzle designs with different spray settings to evade water loss.